banisterious/obsidian-oneirometrics/docs/PERFORMANCE_TESTING.md

 1. Open Obsidian
 2. Press `Ctrl+Shift+I` (Windows/Linux) or `Cmd+Option+I` (Mac)
 3. Click on the "Performance" tab
-4. Ensure the following settings are enabled:
+4. Configure settings for baseline testing:
-   - [x] CPU: 4x slowdown
+   - [x] CPU: No throttling (default)
    - [x] Network: No throttling
    - [x] Screenshots: Enabled
    - [x] Memory: Enabled
+5. After baseline testing, configure for stress testing:
+   - [x] CPU: 4x slowdown
+   - [x] Keep other settings the same
+6. Document which settings were used for each test

 ### 2. Recording a Performance Profile
 1. Click the "Record" button (circle icon) or press `Ctrl+E`